Browsed by

 The story of Passover is a commemoration of the exodus of the ancient Israelites from slavery to freedom.
 It’s about the journey of a group of people wandering difficult landscapes in search of a place to live with dignity — in search of home.

 As an Iranian-American Jewish Woman, my relationship with religion is complex.
-But what I appreciate about the holiday is the universal themes of memory, optimism, humanity, family and our responsibility to each other.
+But I appreciate the holiday’s universal themes of memory, optimism, humanity, family and our responsibility to each other.

 This passover, as done for generations, my family sat at a long table and performed symbolic rituals in a specific order, reading from a Hebrew and Farsi prayer book.
 At the core of this process is the retelling of the exodus story.
 A 3,000 year old tale repeated every spring, for thousands of years.
 Why is this story different from other stories?